flucoma/flucoma-docs/doc/BufSpectralShape.rst

    * the four first statistical moments (https://en.wikipedia.org/wiki/Moment_(mathematics) ):

      * the spectral centroid (1) in Hertz.
 This is the point that splits the spectrum in 2 halves of equal energy.
 It is the weighted average of the magnitude spectrum.
      * the spectral spread (2) in Hertz.
-This is the standard deviation of the spectrum envelop, or the average of the distance to the centroid.
+This is the standard deviation of the spectrum envelope, or the average of the distance to the centroid.
      * the normalised skewness (3) as ratio.
 This indicates how tilted is the spectral curve in relation to the middle of the spectral frame, i.e. half of the Nyquist frequency.
 If it is below the frequency of the magnitude spectrum, it is positive.
      * the normalised kurtosis (4) as ratio.
 This indicates how focused is the spectral curve.
 If it is peaky, it is high.